SlmnFz/SlmnFz/README.md

 - [fzDownloader Bot](https://t.me/fzDownloader_bot): A Telegram bot for downloading content from platforms like YouTube, Spotify, Instagram, Twitter, and more.
 Simply send a link, and it returns the file.

-- [tasteFinder_bot](https://t.me/TasteFind_bot): A Telegram bot for getting recommendations on books, movies, music, shows or games based on [TasteDive API](https://tastedive.com/).
+- [tasteFinder_bot](https://t.me/TasteFind_bot): A Telegram bot for getting recommendations on books, movies, music, shows or games.

 ### 🌐 Connect with Me